 Cascade is keeping apprised of additional legislation in Washington State with the intent to reduce GHG emissions.
 Such proposals may include support for innovations in the gas sector, such as tools to support Climate Commitment Act compliance, and to empower renewable natural gas, hydrogen, and other decarbonization technologies that can be paired with pipeline infrastructure.
-With the passage of Initiative 2066, it is uncertain if proposals to further restrict the use of natural gas will be seen in the coming session.
+Cascade is also actively monitoring a TENs 2.0 bill that sets the table for nongas entities delivering TENs efforts in Washington to be regulated under the WUTC and would encourage additional TENs related planning requirements for investor owned utilities.
+Cascade is also monitoring legislation that would protect information associated with sensitive infrastructure including infrastructure associated with natural gas.